mvolkmann/blog/src/lambda-calculus.md

 This works because the function that represents true returns its first argument and the function that represents false returns its second argument.

+### Equality

+TODO: Can you write a function that takes two functions and determines if they are equivalent?

 ## Church Numerals

 While λ-calculus does not define numbers, we can select